Holmfirth 146 a few days after planning permission was granted.

 There is currently a proposal to divert Holmfirth Public Footpath 60 at Wolfstone Heights Farm in connection with a planning permission granted in 2014.
 The case neatly highlights the endemic failings of Kirklees Planning not properly considering public rights of way.

 The issue of Holmfirth Footpath 60 ought to have been looked at much more closely by planners.
-The path was flagged up in the planning application itself by the applicant who’s proposals clearly required and asked for diversion of Footpath 60.
 This seems to have been given the nod through despite Kirklees planners being blissfully unaware that Footpath 60 gives direct and traffic free access to the open access land at Wolfstone Height.

 There are 38 planning conditions in the decision notice granting planning permission for housing at Washpit Mills which was granted on 15th June 2018.
 Unfortunately none of them require the developer to improve the only traffic free pedestrian link from the site onto Dunford Road (and a bus stop).
 That link is Holmfirth Footpath 195.